EMERGING MARKETS-Currencies pop as dollar slides after U.S. data

 By Susan Mathew

-Aug 23 (Reuters) - Emerging market currencies rallied on Tuesday, erasing session losses as the dollar slid after datasignaledd the U.S. economy might be cooling, tempering bets of a large interest hike by the Federal Reserve next month.
+Aug 23 (Reuters) - Emerging market currencies rallied on Tuesday, as the dollar slid after data signaled the U.S. economy might be cooling, tempering bets of a large interest hike by the Federal Reserve next month.

 Latin American currencies led the charge, with Brazil's real jumping 1.4%, while Mexico's peso looked set for its best session in two weeks.